luiscff/subvisual_code_challenge/README.md

 4. Usage

-    On the homepage, you can search for a Pokémon by entering its name or ID.
+    On the homepage, you can search for one Pokémon by entering its name or ID.
     The Pokémon's name, ID, and sprite will be displayed if found.
-    You can use the "Previous" and "Next" buttons to navigate between Pokémon by their ID.
+    You can use the "Previous" and "Next" buttons to navigate between Pokémon by their ID (unless the search returns multiple results).

 5. Tests